 - Facilitate cooperation between APEC fora on corruption issues and assist in making recommendations on proposals/projects to senior officials

-The ACTWG has one subsidiary body, the Network of Anti-Corruption Authorities and Law Enforcements Agencies (ACT-NET), which was established by the ACTWG during its 17th meeting in Indonesia, 2013.
-The first plenary meeting of the ACT-NET was held in 2014, Beijing.
+The ACTWG has one subsidiary body, the Network of Anti-Corruption Authorities and Law Enforcements Agencies (ACT-NET), which was established by the ACTWG during its 17th meeting in Indonesia in 2013.
+The first plenary meeting of the ACT-NET was held in Beijing in 2014.
 The terms of reference of the network can be accessed here.

 - Maintain a network connecting anti-corruption and law enforcement officials to enhance informal cross-border cooperation between agencies responsible for the investigation and prosecution of corruption, bribery, money laundering, and illicit trade, and the identification and return of the proceeds of these crimes.

 - Share experiences, case studies, investigative techniques, investigative tools, and effective practices to help build more efficient cross-border cooperation in and enhance the capacity of economies as they fight against corruption, bribery, money laundering, and illicit trade, and as they identify and return the proceeds of these crimes.

 Last page update: November 2023

 Anti-Corruption and Transparency Experts' Working Group (ACTWG) Meeting, 15 – 16 February 2023

 Activities and initiatives